rebelsky/csc207c/_mps/fraction-calculator.md

 **`edu.grinnell.csc207.util.BFRegisterSet`**.

-A set of registers corresponding to the letters 'a' through 'z'.
+A set of registers corresponding to the letters `'a'` through `'z'`.
 It should provide the following methods.
 As with the case of `BFCalculator`, these should all be object methods so that we can have multiple register sets.

 * `public void store(char register, BigFraction val)` - stores the given value in the specified register.
 * `public BigFraction get(char register)` - retrieves the value from the given register.

+Note that `BFCalculator` does not interact directly with `BFRegisterSet`.
+The registers are the responsibility of the UIs (see below).

 **`edu.grinnell.csc207.main.InteractiveCalculator`**

 Here, you will provide a `main` method that will repeatedly read a line the user types, use a `BFCalculator` to compute the result, and print the result for the user.
+This type interaction is often called a "REPL", for "Read-Eval-Print loop".

 **`edu.grinnell.csc207.main.QuickCalculator`**

-Here, you will provide a `main` method that will take the expressions from the command line and then print out the results.
+Here, you will provide a `main` method that will take the expressions from the command line (rather than user input) and then print out the results.

 ## Input format

-What will the input strings look like?
+What will the input strings for the two main programs look like?
 They can be expressions, store commands, or quit.

 * Expressions are sequence of values (either integers, fractions, or register names) separated by spaces and operators.
 The implicit meaning of an expression is "evaluate this expression and print the result".
 * Store commands will take the form `STORE reg`, where `reg` is a letter of the alphabet.
 These commands should store the last computed value in the given register.
 * We quit with `QUIT`.
-(If you know how, you can also stop at the end of input.)
+If you know how, you can also stop at the end of input.
+For `QuickCalculator`, you should stop when you run out of command-line arguments.

 For example, here's a session with `InteractiveCalculator`.